What is Chlamydia?

 anyone else that I've had sex with?

 Yes.
-Sexual health professionals called health advisors will
+Sexual health professionals called sexual health advisors

-talk to you about how to decide who you need to tell.
-Usually, we
+will talk to you about how to decide who you need to tell.
+Usually,

-will ask you to look at the last 3 to 6 months (or your last sexual
+we will ask you to look at the last 3 to 6 months (or your last

-partner if it was longer than that) so that they can be offered the
+sexual partner if it was longer than that) so that they can be

-chance to get tested and treated.
-Our staff can also tell you the
+offered the chance to get tested and treated.
+Our staff can also

-best way to tell people.
-The clinic can also arrange to tell people
+tell you the best way to tell people.
+The clinic can also arrange

-for you, with your permission.
-This process is called "partner
+to tell people for you, with your permission.
+This process is

-notification".
-They will be given information that they may have
+called "partner notification".
+They will be given information that

-been exposed to a sexually transmitted infection and that they
+they may have been exposed to a sexually transmitted infection and

 Nobody can make you tell your partner(s) but it is strongly